 As a result of the continuous issue of homeless cats and dogs in the UAE, several organizations aim to help the problem.
 These include:

-The UAE places a strong focus on tourism; therefore police services in Dubai and Abu Dhabi offer special facilities for tourists; those who may be victims of crimes, fraud, or other mishaps.
+The UAE places a strong focus on tourism.
+As a result, police services in Dubai and Abu Dhabi offer special facilities for tourists:

 Lost or stolen property in the United Arab Emirates

 If you need to report lost or stolen property in the UAE, here are some important numbers to consult:

 - Lost bank cards: If this happens, call your bank and report the loss.
 In addition, they may ask you to make a police complaint.
 You can do so by visiting the nearest police station or calling 901.

 - Lost mobile phones: You should report theft or loss of property, including smartphones, to the police.
 Furthermore, to have a SIM card replaced, call your concerned provider; Etisalat: 700 017 000 or 101 from any Etisalat phone, and du: 800 155 or 155 from any du phone.